NervAILabs/nervai-docs/installation.rst

     python main.py

-This will start the server and you can access the VisualML web interface by navigating to `http://127.0.0.1:5000/` in your web browser.
+This will start the server and you can access the NervAI Engine web interface by navigating to `http://127.0.0.1:5000/` in your web browser.

 You can append the `--debug` flag to the command to run the server in debug mode